Biography of Jeremy Bentham

 Westminster School.
 Queens College, Oxford.
 Studied Law but did not practice.

-Chronology/Biography of Jeremy Bentham:
+Timeline of Jeremy Bentham:

-He was so shy that he didn’t relish the public speaking that the law would entail so his father gave him an allowance of £90 per year so that he could set about writing books on philosophy, economics and politics.
+Bentham was so shy that he didn’t relish the public speaking that the law would entail so his father gave him an allowance of £90 per year so that he could set about writing books on philosophy, economics and politics.

 1768: Although originally a Tory in outlook he was profoundly affected by the work of Joseph Priestley who stated that the good and happiness of the majority of the members of the State is the standard by which everything in the State must be driven.